-The Magpie Arc is a cross-Border band out of Sheffield and Edinburgh featuring the multi-award-winning talents and wide musical influences of Nancy Kerr, Martin Simpson, Tom A Wright (The Albion Band), Thomas Dibb (Lauren Housely) and Alex Hunter (Adam Holmes and The Embers).
+The Magpie Arc is a cross-Border band out of Sheffield and Edinburgh featuring the multi-award-winning talents and wide musical influences of Nancy Kerr, Martin Simpson, Findlay Napier, Tom A Wright (The Albion Band) and Alex Hunter.

 Formed out of an idea to bring together a group of musicians and friends who would mix and match their influences, songwriting styles and musicianship in an electric band setting, whilst giving a passing nod to the golden age of 60’s and 70’s British folk/rock, the musical possibilities of The Magpie Arc being something special and unique in today’s folk scene became obvious very quickly.

 And “a band” it is!
 It’s not a project, there’s not a theme and it’s not a commission.
 It’s five musicians in a room making an enthusiastic noise.
 Often pretty loudly!

 There will be lots of new songs, and there will also be some great, unusual and thought-provoking covers, plus there may be some reworked traditional songs.
 There will be folk, and definitely rock.
 A bit of country, there may even be some blues.
 Whatever happens, it is already proving to be a musical mix of everything you could expect from such a line-up, with great songs, lush harmonies and intricate electric guitars to gorgeous fiddle lines and rock solid bass and drums.